bibarzgoogle/microbit-tutorials/variables.md

 ```

 The ``||logic:if - else||`` block tells the microbit to do different things depending on whether the value of `counter` is 0 or something else:
-- If `counter`=0, we show "Hello" *and change `counter` to 1*.
+- If `counter`=0, we show "Hi" *and change `counter` to 1*.
 - In any other case (that's what the ``||logic:else||`` part means), show "Bye".

 Challenges:
-- Can you modify the program so that it alternates printing "Hello" and "Bye" every time you press `A`?
+- Can you modify the program so that it alternates printing "Hi" and "Bye" every time you press `A`?
-- (Harder) Can you modify the program so that the first time it shows "Hello", the second time "How are you?" and the third time "Bye"?
+- (Harder) Can you modify the program so that the first time it shows "Hi", the second time "How are you?" and the third time "Bye"?